 The assessment of the applicants should include their medical history, the references received and the Disclosure and Barring Service checks (DBS)and other statutory checks undertaken for the assessment.

-Adoption Agency Regulations 2005 state that a plan for permanence must always be considered at the second review (four months following admission to Care).
+Adoption Agency Regulations 2005 state that a plan for permanence must always be considered at the second review (4 months following admission to Care).
 The review must consider any action necessary to provide permanence for the child and address the question of on-going contact with people who have parental responsibility for the child and significant others.

 The prospective Special Guardian should write to the Social Worker to notify them of their intent to apply for an SGO.
 They must give written permission for statutory checks to be undertaken and sign and date the letter.